-A student enrolling at Florida College for the first time will be assumed to be making satisfactory progress regardless of prior postsecondary experience.
-To remain eligible to receive continued federal financial aid at Florida College, a student must maintain satisfactory academic progress toward the AA or BA degree as defined herein.
+A student enrolling at Florida College for the first time must be meeting satisfactory progress.
+To remain eligible to receive continued federal financial aid at Florida College, a student must maintain satisfactory academic progress toward the AA, BA or BS degree as defined herein.